 Bonus: Take a trip (not necessarily all the way there)

 One of the most effective ways to make you fall in love again with the language is by visiting the country where it’s spoken.
-Being in contact with natives, getting by without using English during your trip and having a first-hand experience of the culture will boost your motivation.
+Being in contact with natives, getting by without using English during your trip and having a first-hand experience of the culture will relight the spark.